Practice limited to disease and surgery for the animal eye

 As a referral practice, Animal Eye Clinic does not provide ancillary health services.
 A specialty practice is designed to be an extension of the services offered by your regular veterinarian.

 Treating your pet with the expertise they deserve

-Animal Eye Clinic has been serving the Dallas/Fort Worth metroplex for over twenty five years.
+Animal Eye Clinic has been serving the Dallas/Fort Worth metroplex for over thirty years.
 We strive to improve our patient's quality of life through changing how they see their world.
 Animals, like humans, suffer from vision threatening eye diseases that need medical intervention, and we take that need seriously.
 Animal Eye Clinic focuses on providing ongoing training, and educational opportunities that will build upon our staff's existing knowledge and skills to help better serve our clientele, patients and referring veterinarians.

 The American College of Veterinary Ophthalmologists (ACVO) was established in 1970 and is the American Veterinary Medical Association (AVMA) - sanctioned specialty board which sets the standards for advanced training and board certification in veterinary ophthalmology.
 Approximately 1/3 of the Diplomates (or members) of ACVO are engaged in private practice and accept cases on a referral basis from general veterinary practitioners.
 The remaining 2/3's are employed by academic institutions, such as the College of Veterinary Medicine at Texas A&M University where they teach veterinary students, perform research, and conduct clinical specialty practices in sophisticated veterinary teaching hospitals.

 The goal of ACVO is to promote the highest level of professional competency in veterinary ophthalmology.
 To meet this goal, the ACVO establishes certification standards and procedures as well as administers examinations to qualified veterinarians aspiring to become Diplomates (members) of the ACVO.

 5800 W. Interstate 20 Suite 120 5750 W. Vickery Blvd Suite 124